School of Music Admissions & Audition/Exam Request Form

 An audition is REQUIRED for all prospective Music Majors or Minors.

-- Fill out the form below to resiter for an auditon.
+- After carefully reading the instructions, fill out the form below to register for an audition.

 - Audition FAQs can be found in a tab below.